fdnd-agency/funda/favourite-houses/README.md

   * shows details (plot area, house size, rooms, energy label)
   * shows the broker

-### 2) As a User, I want to be able to add a note for myself so that I can keep track of important information.
+### 2) As a User, I want to be able to add a rating to a house so that I can keep track of what I like.

-### 3) As a User, I want to be able to add a rating to a house so that I can keep track of what I like.
+### 3) As a User, I want be able to create custom lists of houses so that I can easily catagorize houses.

 ## Data